gitter-badger/CLOUD-ATLAS/README.md

 - Transform your profit-based business ideas (like the one that you maybe came with to this repository) into a decentralized, sustainable non-profit business, reaching a worldwide audience in only 1.8 secs each user, for only 10$ a month each project.(estimated 2 billion API requests montly, est. 1 billion more for 10$, more details look up #Deployment)
 - Brainstorm how to transform your business idea into a decentralized, sustainable non-profit business with individuals and non-profit, for-profit, and institutional representatives who share your interest…
 - Get crowdfundings and donations for your decentralized, sustainable non-profit business ideas and running projects
-- Let your sustainable non-profit business crash through the ceiling with connecting your PWA to the Cloud-Atlas and other PWAs, through an either centralized or decentralized API...
+- Let your sustainable non-profit business crash through the ceiling with connecting your PWA to the Cloud-Atlas and other PWAs, through an either centralized or decentralized API (under development)...

 ## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
 (React and Material UI - dropping the original lit and FAST libraries)